 Answering the Call of Excellence (ACE): The ACE Program (Answering the Call for Excellence) is an academic advising, counseling, mentoring, and social support program intended to provide academic enrichment, leadership development, enhanced sense of professionalism and self-advocacy, critical thinking and communication skills leading to program completion, graduation and employment for primarily African American male students attending West Georgia Technical College.
-Male students from other ethnic and racial backgrounds are encouraged to participate as well.
+Participation is open to all students, and students from other ethnic and racial backgrounds are encouraged to become involved as well.
+For more information about ACE, email ace@westgatech.edu.